armandofox/breathe-cal/README.md

   gem install bundler
   bundle install
 ```
 * Set API keys manually in heroku.
-They are Accuweather, Google SSO, and Google Maps.
+They are Accuweather, Google OAuth 2.0, and Google Maps.
 * Add your deployment url to the list of Google SSO redirect link on the Breathe California Google API Account.

 ## Database